 “Diversity hire” vs. a culture of inclusion

 Being the only person of a particular background can be an isolating and uncomfortable experience.
+This is especially true if your organization hires for cultural fit, not culture add.
 Sometimes, being the only person from a minority background is a sign of tokenism — and sometimes it's just a sign that a company is just beginning its diversity efforts.

 Regardless, it’s important to make efforts to ensure that every single person feels welcome at your organization.
 Diversity hiring practices are not about an employee’s day-to-day experience at work (at least, not in the sense that everyone should see them as a “diversity hire”).
 It’s about providing accountability at the leadership levels of your organization.
 That means that while you may consider it in your recruiting strategy, you stop relating to people as their demographic as soon as they walk through the door.

 People are people, and they want to bring their whole selves to work.
 It’s important to recognize their efforts, accomplishments, and skills.
 When a person feels “tokenized” — like they’re responsible for representing their entire group — their mental health and sense of belonging suffers and ultimately, they leave.
 Whether by leadership or their colleagues, employees of color are three times more likely to leave their jobs because of unfair treatment.

 Efforts to hire a more diverse workforce are the heart of every diversity recruiting strategy, but they’re not enough.
 An organization’s commitment to diversity and inclusion has to go beyond surface-level.
 Here are some ideas to keep your company accountable in an authentic way: